Search SDK for iOS

 Favorites

-The Search UI SDK uses favorites in two ways:
+The Search UI SDK incorporates favorites in two distinct manners:

-- The user can manage their favorites through the “Favorites” component option where they can remove or rename their favorites.
+- Users can also manage their saved favorites via the "Favorites" component.
+This feature allows users to delete or rename their saved favorites.

 (ServiceProvider.shared.localFavoritesProvider